wybneu/TweetsDashBoard/README.md

 ## Synopsis
 ###### Motivation
+In recent year, twitter has been a popular way to communicate and spread information.
+Real time tweets dashboard presented on mobile browser is an efficient and useful tool.
 ###### Orignal
+This is a project I made in Melbourne Unviersity.
+Thanks for my mentor: **Dr Aaron Harwood**
+Happy with my teammate: **Lumina**
 ###### Functional features
 - The browser could present *real-time update* tweets speed.
 - The browser could update *real-time top ten positive and negative tweets* and the hottest users